-Below are links to useful information for Veterans.
+Below are links to Humanities sites for Veterans.

 Links Policy: Eternal Soldier links only to non-profits in the Humanities, run by Veterans for Veterans.